songlab-cal/swga2/README.md

 ## Introduction

 SOAPswga (aka swga2.0) is a command-line tool for choosing   sets of primers for selective whole-genome amplification.
 The overall pipeline for proposing primer sets takes in a set of genomes which we would like to amplify (target genome(s)) and would not like to amplify (off-target genome(s)), where the goal is to find sets of primers which will effectively and evenly amplify the target genome(s) and not the off-target genome(s).
+An easy-install conda version of swga2.0 can be found at https://anaconda.org/janedwivedi/swga2.

 ## Installation